Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does an investment adviser bond cost in Utah?

-Utah investment adviser bonds are put in place to ensure that principals (advisers) are authorized by the Utah Uniform Securities Act to appointment representatives to represent and assist them in rendering advice regarding securities.
-More importantly, the bond guarantees that advisers truly report the names and addresses of all representatives employed to the Utah Division of Securities and that advisers comply with all provisions of the Utah Uniform Securities Act while on the job.
+Utah investment adviser bonds are put in place to ensure that principals (investment advisers) are authorized by the Utah Uniform Securities Act to appointment representatives to represent and assist them in rendering advice regarding securities.
+More importantly, the bond guarantees that advisers truly report the names and addresses of all representatives employed to the Utah Division of Securities and that advisers comply with the provisions of Utah Administrative Code at all times.

 Utah investment adviser bonds remain in force and full effect unless previously canceled or until they expire on December 31 of the license year, which must be indicated on the bond form.